smoldata/smol-docs/ssh-keys.md

 ## Private key vs. public key

 Each SSH key pair has a _private_ and _public_ file (the public one has a `.pub` suffix).
-The private key is the one you need to keep secret, it's basically like a passphrase stored in a file.
+The **private key** is the one you need to keep secret, it's basically like a passphrase stored in a file.
 You never want to share this file with anyone, or upload it to the Internet.
-The public key is _not_ secret, you will need to share it with GitHub and store it on each server you want to login to.
+The **public key** is _not_ secret, you will need to share it with GitHub and store it on each server you want to login to.

-The first time you login to a new server you can use your passphrase, and then you'll want to set up your public key to use for subsequent logins.
-It makes it a lot easier to use SSH, since you don't have to type passwords in all the time.

 ## File permissions

-It's important that file permissions are set up properly, or your keys won't work properly.
+It's important that file permissions are set up properly, or your keys won't work.
 The `.ssh` folder itself should have `700` permissions (you have full access, nobody else gets any access) and the private key should have `600` permissions (you have read/write access, nobody else gets any access).

 ```
 chmod 700 ~/.ssh